yousefkhudair/FetchRewards/README.md

 ### How to run Application ###
 1. Clone repository
 2. Using IDE of choice open file and navigate to InterviewApplication.java and run main
-3. Navigate to Postman application (If already downloaded if not download Postman)
+3. Navigate to Postman application (If already downloaded; Otherwise download Postman)

+### POST request using /createTransaction ###
+1. Select POST request option and copy + paste -> http://localhost:8080/createTransaction to path
+2. Enter JSON file provided in example above and run (Transaction should be return with a Status code: 201 Created)

+### POST request using /spendPoints ###
-4. Select POST request option and copy + paste -> http://localhost:8080/pointsBalance to path
+1. Select POST request option and copy + paste -> http://localhost:8080/spendPoints to path
-5. Enter JSON file provided in example above
+2. Enter JSON file provided in example above and run (List of amount spent per payer should be returned with a Status code: 201 Created )

+### GET request using /pointsBalance ###
+1. Select POST request option and copy + paste -> http://localhost:8080/pointsBalance to path
+2. Run (Map of all payers and points should be returned with a Status code: 200 OK)